LokeshVasireddy/MentorLink/PRD.md

 ### TL;DR

-The MentorLink is a web-based networking and mentorship ecosystem designed for students across multiple colleges.
-It enables juniors to connect with seniors for guidance, mentorship, and collaboration through structured workflows, smart matching, and features—addressing the limitations of generic chat apps like WhatsApp.
-The platform targets students seeking meaningful academic and career support in a safe, organized environment.
+The MentorLink is a web-based networking and mentorship ecosystem designed for students who are in desprete need of upskilling through mentorship.
+It enables mentees to connect with mentors for guidance, mentorship, and collaboration through structured workflows, smart matching, and features—addressing the limitations of generic chat apps like WhatsApp, Topemate, etc.

 ---

 ## Problem Statement

 Students across colleges lack structured mentorship and networking opportunities.
-Existing apps like WhatsApp are generic, with no role-based matching, privacy safeguards, dedicated chats, or mentorship workflows.
-MentorLink solves this by enabling secure mentor–mentee connections, real-time chatting, and personalized roadmaps — crafted by mentors or AI — to guide students toward their academic and career goals.
+Existing apps are generic, with no role-based matching, privacy safeguards, dedicated chats, or mentorship workflows.
+MentorLink solves this by enabling secure mentor–mentee connections, real-time chatting, and personalized roadmaps — crafted by mentors/AI — to guide students toward their academic and career goals also having a dedicated Materials Library.

 ---